mysterycodesociety/sinatra-app/set_up_models.md

  $ rake
 =>
-  rake -T: Will list all other rake tasks. rake db:setupMCS: Will set up your Cloud 9 workspace rake db:create: Will create a database rake db:migrate: Will run migrations rake db:drop: Will drop the database
+  rake -T: Will list all other rake tasks. rake db:setupMCS: Will set up the MCS database rake db:create: Will create a database rake db:migrate: Will run migrations rake db:drop: Will drop the database